-Converting web visitors is one heck of a task.
+Converting web visitors is not simple.

 You need to keep researching and implementing new ways to entice people to sign up to your list, purchase a product or even click on a specific button.